-Paul Nathanson is a partner with PRG with more than 20 years of experience in strategic communications.
+Paul Nathanson has 25 years of experience in strategic, crisis and corporate communications.
 His focus is on reputation management, message development and implementation, public policy analysis, media relations and strategic counseling services for a range of U.S. and international clients.
-His expertise helps clients formulate their arguments in persuasive ways and ensures that their views are heard and understood by target audiences, including Members of Congress, policymakers, the news media and the public.
-Working closely with PRG’s lobbyists, Paul has organized comprehensive public affairs and public policy programs in the U.S. on issues including international trade, manufacturing, product safety, education, healthcare, energy, environment, intellectual property rights and monetary policy.
+He assists clients in formulating arguments in persuasive ways and ensures that clients’ views are heard and understood by their target audiences, including Members of Congress, policymakers, the news media and the public.
+Over the years, he has managed comprehensive crisis communications planning and response programs for a range of clients in the fields of consumer products, energy and natural resources, manufacturing, finance and health industries.
+Paul has also provided crisis communications and media training to a range of corporate CEOs and other senior executives, trade association leaders and non-profit heads.

-Paul joined the PRG team in 2009 after 15 years as a partner at The PBN Company, where he headed the firm’s Washington, DC office and managed strategic communications programs for corporations, trade associations, foreign governments and international donor agencies both in the U.S. and in the former Soviet Union.
-He has managed donor-funded privatization and economic reform programs overseas, and market entry and reputation management programs for private sector clients.
+Prior to joining PRG, Paul spent 15 years as a partner at a public relations agency, where he headed the firm’s Washington, D.C. office and managed strategic communications programs for corporations, trade associations, foreign governments and international donor agencies both in the U.S. and in the former Soviet Union.
+In addition, he has managed donor-funded privatization and economic reform programs overseas, and market entry and reputation management programs for domestic and international private sector clients.

-He began his career in the non-profit sector, where he served for seven years as a vice president at The Center for Democracy, directing democracy-building programs around the world including election monitoring, technical assistance to legislatures and international conference management in Central America, Asia, the former Soviet Union and Central and Eastern Europe.
+Paul began his career in the non-profit sector, where he served for seven years as a vice president for a non-governmental organization, directing democracy-building programs around the world, including election monitoring, technical assistance to legislatures and international conference management in Central America, Asia, the former Soviet Union, and Central and Eastern Europe.

 M.A., International Affairs, The George Washington University, 1987